$\boldsymbol{\alpha_{>}(\epsilon) = \alpha_{<}(\epsilon)}$ For The Margolus-Levitin Quantum Speed Limit Bound: A New Proof Of The Bound

 \begin{theorem}[\ML bound] The evolution time $\tau$ needed for any quantum state to evolve to another state whose fidelity between them is $\epsilon$ under a time-independent Hamiltonian obeys

-where $\varphi(\theta)$ is the unique root of Eq.~\eqref{E:f_def} in the interval $[\max(\pi/2,|\theta|),\pi]$ and $\braket{E-E_0}$ is the expectation value of the energy of the system relative to the ground state energy of the Hamiltonian.
+where $K_\epsilon = [-\cos^{-1}(\sqrt{\epsilon}),0]$, $\varphi(\theta)$ is the unique root of Eq.~\eqref{E:f_def} in the interval $[\max(\pi/2,|\theta|),\pi]$, and $\braket{E-E_0}$ is the expectation value of the energy of the system relative to the ground state energy of the Hamiltonian.
 (Note that denominator of the R.H.S. of Inequality~\eqref{E:ML_bound} vanishes if the initial state is a ground state of the Hamiltonian.
-In this case, Inequality~\eqref{E:ML_bound} still holds if one interprets its R.H.S. as $0$ if $\epsilon = 1$ and $+\infty$ otherwise.) \end{theorem} \begin{proof} I only need to prove this theorem for pure initial states.
+In this case, Inequality~\eqref{E:ML_bound} still holds if one interprets its R.H.S. as $0$ if $\epsilon = 1$ and $+\infty$ otherwise.)
+Last but not least, the $\theta$ maximizing the R.H.S. of Inequality~\eqref{E:ML_bound} is unique. \end{theorem} \begin{proof} I only need to prove this theorem for pure initial states.
 If the initial state is mixed, then one just needs to consider the evolution of the purified state in the extended Hilbert space~\cite{GLM03}.

 For any fixed $\theta\in (-\pi,\pi)$, using the notations stated at the beginning of this Subsection and by Corollary~\ref{Cor:cos_inequality}, I obtain

 Here $\Re(\cdot)$ denotes the real part of its argument.
 Therefore,